 Morphology of the Print examines the form and structure of contemporary printmaking.
 The exhibition includes the work of 29 artists, both established and emerging, who push the boundaries of the medium and explore its strategies and techniques in new ways.
 Artists' books, sculptures, assemblages, and installations are exhibited alongside two-dimensional work.
-The works blend a wide variety of printing techniques, such as monoprint, linocut, silkscreen, etching, and lithography.
+The works blend a wide variety of traditional printing techniques with experimental approaches.

-Sea of Wonder (2010-11) is part of Sherezade García's series: Theories on Freedom.
+Sea of Wonder (2010-11), is part of Sherezade Garcia's series Theories on Freedom.
 Silkscreen panels in different shapes are superimposed along the wall, to create a huge, gray sea filled with waves.
-For García, the sea is a metaphor for freedom, and reflects the transience of humankind.
+For Garcia, the sea is a metaphor for freedom and for human migrations.
+It reflects the transience of life.

 Marie Lorenz's works in this exhibition use less conventional printing blocks.
-Her work has focused on New York's waterways since 2002.
-She has offered a waterline perspective of the city with tours in a boat she built, as well as documented objects that are carried by the tides, using printing, casting, and video.
-The two large-scale prints on view at Lehman examine this flotsam, pulled from the water, inked, and printed in a press.
+Her work has focused on New York's waterways since 2002 — she has offered a waterline perspective of the city with tours in a boat she built, as well as, documented objects that are carried by the tides, using printing, casting, and video.
+Her two large-scale prints examine this flotsam, pulled from the water, inked, and printed in a press.

-Several artists in the exhibition include the use of stitching techniques with printmaking.
+Several artists combine stitching techniques with printmaking.
 Ghada Amer is known for her delicate line drawings of abstracted erotic subjects modulated by an overlay of stitched lines.
 Sewing has been a part of Amer's work for many years and here it is added to the print with a digital sewing process.
-More recently a colleague, Reza Farkhondeh, has become a frequent collaborator and the two have produced Dalliances, (2005), a lithograph with floral patterns created by Farkhondeh and a figurative image by Amer.
-And We Move (Pause)(2008,) by Jean Shin, is a cotton fabric print with digitized embroidery.
+More recently a colleague, Reza Farkhondeh, has become a frequent collaborator and the two have produced Dalliances (2005), a lithograph with floral patterns created by Farkhondeh and a figurative image by Amer.
+And We Move (Pause)(2008), by Jean Shin, is a cotton fabric print with digitized embroidery.
 A close-up of an orchestra conductor's suit, as he conducts Ma Vlast (My Country), a piece by Czech composer Bedrich Smetana.
 The image creates an overall black composition with the musical score forming a narrow band at the bottom.
 Sound waves have been sewn into the fabric.
 Here Shin attempts to represent the nature of music.
 "And We Move" is a phrase often used by conductors to let the orchestra know they should start playing.

 In Sarah Sze's silkscreen Eyechart (2012), precisely cut letters pop out of the paper to stand vertically.
 She includes only the symmetrical letters of the alphabet.
 Dramatic shadows further define the shapes.
 The work conveys the artist's concerns with perception and representation of space.

 Valerie Hammond's Apports (2012), is a photogravure.
 The title suggests a paranormal occurrence and loosely recalls the era of Victorian "ghost" photography, spiritualism, and séances.
-Its ghostly image — of artist Kiki Smith's back — glows like a photo negative against a black background.
-In a closely related vein, Spell, an etching from Kiki Smith's (2011) Charm portfolio of nine etchings, deals with magic.
+A central figure, artist Kiki Smith's back, glows like a photo negative against a black background.
+In a closely related vein, Spell, an etching from Kiki Smith's (2011), Charm portfolio of nine etchings, deals with magic.
 Hand-colored Prismacolor pencil marks sparkle and move though the air like fireflies around a light bulb.
 The delicate lines of this small etching create a frisson and suggest the magic of an incantation.

-Barbados (2009) and Georgia (2009) are lithograph and collaged prints by Whitfield Lovell.
+Barbados (2009), and Georgia (2009), are lithograph and collaged prints by Whitfield Lovell.
 Being part of the same series, these works share a similar structure: they are narrow, vertical paper panels rolled in the upper and lower ends.
-Floral patterns in pale, pastel colors recall the early 20th century wallpaper decoration.
-Inset into the wallpaper is a collaged "found" vintage portrait of a woman suggesting a narrative.
+Floral patterns in pale, pastel colors recall early 20th century wallpaper decoration.
+Inset into the wallpaper is a "found" vintage portrait of a woman suggesting a time, a place, and a life.
 The titles, Georgia and Barbados, allude to Lovell's family's origins.

 Starlite Theatre (2012), part of Gary Simmons' drive-in movie series, features the marquee of Dallas's Starlite drive-in as an aquatint.
 The print reflects Simmons' familiar "erasure" technique (originally based on partially erased blackboard images).
 It also demonstrates his interest in conveying more than the image might initially suggest — the Starlite was one of the few Texas theaters to accept African-American patrons in the segregated 1950s.
 Similarly, Andrea Zittel's Sprawl 1 (2012), based on satellite views of the Southwestern desert, documents rapid human encroachment in the area.
 It is a large-scale lithograph created by matching and mirroring the original print sixteen times.
 These seductive abstracted views almost suggest a digitized Navaho blanket pattern while commenting on the effects of urban sprawl and its impact on the environment.

 Josh Smith's works in the show are monotypes printed with lithographic inks.
-In the color range of blues and siennas, traces in the composition resemble the thick brush strokes of a painting.
-The titles –Abstract Print II (WHE-JS45) and Abstract Print III (WHE-JS50) are not only descriptive of the works' overall abstract nature, but they suggest the serial numbers that could have been used to archive them as mere objects.
+In the color range of blues and browns, traces in the composition resemble the thick brush strokes of a painting.
+The titles — Abstract Print II (WHE-JS45) and Abstract Print III (WHE-JS50) — are not only descriptive of the works' overall abstract nature, but they suggest the serial numbers that could have been used to archive them as mere objects.

-The prints in this exhibition expand the vocabulary of traditional printmaking practice and place this media in the center of artistic experimentation.
-These contemporary works update the discussion and continue to provide a vital form to the medium of printmaking.
+The prints in this exhibition expand the vocabulary of traditional printmaking practice.
+They place this medium in the center of contemporary artistic experimentation.

 Curated by Susan Hoeltzel and Yuneikys Villalonga